jeremyaunga/alx-low_level_programming/0x00-hello_world/README.md

-write a c program that prints exactly
+Write a C program that prints exactly